 - Be open to the idea of communication.
-This means you have to keep a consistent communication with those who are in your circle of networks.
-Don’t forget to reply to emails, messages, chats, texts, tweets and the likes.
+This means you have to keep consistent communication with those who are in your circle of networks.
+Don’t forget to reply to emails, messages, chats, texts, tweets and likes.
 This way you can keep that circle running.

 - Do keep a friendly approach.
 This will always give you good points in the networking circle.
 If you are going to attend a networking event or meeting up with people, it is always a good choice to be friendly.
 Besides, have you ever heard about people losing friends by being friendly?
 This could also work with networking.

 - Ask questions.
 Keep in mind that networking is not all about listening but also asking questions.
 Questions lead to answers and different topics.
 So don’t be shy and raise your hand.
 It can help you in the long run.

 - Give your advice when needed.
 This means you also have to give or share your experiences, lessons and the likes to others especially to those who are new to networking.

 - Be patient; since not all results come together, you may have to extend your patience a bit longer.
 Networking is all about building trust and trust doesn’t grow overnight.
 So if you can, be patient.
 After all, good things come to those who wait.

 - Don’t be late.
 Make sure to come on time so you don’t lose the important events, topics or discussions.

 - Don’t brag about your work.
 If in case you did accomplish a lot of things in your business then it’s all good however bragging about it does not make it impressive.
 Keep in mind the humility is still better than anything else.